ExoQuery/terpal-sql/README.md

     applicationContext = ApplicationProvider.getApplicationContext(),
     // Optional: A TerpalSchema object defining the database schema and migrations.
 Similar to an SqlDelight SqlSchema object.
-    //           Alternatively, a SqlDelight SqlSchema object or any SupportSQLiteOpenHelper.Callback can be used. schema = MyTerpalSchema,
+    //           Alternatively, a SqlDelight SqlSchema object or any SupportSQLiteOpenHelper.Callback can be used.
+    //           See the section below on how to define a schema. schema = MyTerpalSchema,
     // Optional: A setting describing how to pool connections.
 The default is a single-threaded pool. poolingModel =